Parish Nurse Ministry

 As faith community nurses (or parish nurses), these professionals are called and committed to the healing ministry of the church, helping meet the emotional, physical and spiritual needs of the members.
 This ministry is grounded in the tradition of the church, “to preach the kingdom of God and to heal” (Luke 9:2).
 The faith community nurse program within a congregation also recognizes that the ministry of the church community is to proclaim God's desire that we strive toward an abundant, healthful life.

-Concordia’s Parish Nurse Ministry program offers educational preparation programs (foundations courses) at select weeks and locations.
-Churches are encouraged to sponsor nurses and provide the program fee.
+Concordia’s Parish Nurse Ministry program offers foundations courses (educational preparation programs) at select times in the academic year.
+Faith communities are encouraged to sponsor nurses by providing funding for the foundations course.

-- Registered nurse with a current unencumbered license to practice in the state(s) in which one will practice in the role.
+- Registered nurse with a current unencumbered license to practice professional nursing in the state(s) in which one will practice in the role as a faith community nurse (FCN).
 There is no specific educational level requirement beyond the basic registered nurse preparation.

 - Lay and professional faith community leaders may complete the course in the role as "participant observers."
 These situations will be reviewed on an individual basis.